‹ Back to Insights

 5. Sustainability

-Sustainability is involved in the discussion about water-based paints and inks or low volatile organic compounds (VOC) materials.
-Companies will be changing over to these types of materials more and more in the coming years, and it’s important to understand and gather data on how to get the same level of reliability out of products built using these materials.
+Sustainability is involved in the discussion about water-based paints and inks or low-volatile organic compounds (VOC) materials.
+Companies will be switching to these types of materials more and more in the coming years, and it’s important to understand and gather data on how to get the same level of reliability out of products built using these materials.

-To create more sustainable production processes, more data is required from the outset to streamline processes and produce less waste.
+More data is required from the outset to streamline processes and produce less waste, creating more sustainable production processes.

 A movement towards sustainability means removing harsh chemicals in the factory, using materials from sources that are not damaging to the planet, and needing to do more with less.

-This trend involves removing primers and wet chemistry processes and replacing them with surface treatment and environmentally-friendly technologies like plasma treatment that can enable companies to remove primers and wet chemistry for cleaning operations.
+This trend involves removing primers and wet chemistry processes and replacing them with surface treatment and environmentally-friendly technologies like plasma treatment, enabling companies to remove primers and wet chemistry for cleaning operations.
 Plasma technology has advanced greatly in the last several years and can be applied widely in manufacturing, cleaning, coating, etching, and many other processes.

 Optimize the power of next-gen connectivity with data & surface intelligence.